kwilkins/dnd/west-marches/west-marches-reference-doc.md

 Traveling throughout the West Marches is typically done at a steady pace of 3 miles per hour, with roads and natural obstacles speeding or slowing progress.
 At this pace, the average party can travel through 4 hexes(24 miles) per day.
 Addtionally the party can attempt to travel 2 more hexes(a total of 36 miles), but each party member must succeed on a constitution saving throw or take a level of exhaustion.

 #### Getting Lost
-Traveling to a new location or through the unknown wilds can be treacherous and unpredictable.
+Traveling to a *new* location or through the unknown wilds can be treacherous and unpredictable.
 When the party sets out on adventure, they must pick a character to make a navigation(Survival) check with a base DC of 10.
 If other members of the party have already been to the destination or are proficient in the Survival skill, the navigator can make this check at advantage.

-If this check is failed, the DM will make a few rolls to determine when they party got lost, how long they traveled, and where they ended up.
+If this check is failed, the party becomes lost and veers away from their intended direction of travel.
 Who knows, this might lead to a new quest!

+Familiar locations are those which a character has visited more than once.
+A character can always succesfully navigate to a location they are familar with.
+Under certain circumstances, characters may be considered “familiar” with a location even if they’ve never been there.

 ### Encounters
 Encounters are not just combat scenarios, you might encounter undiscovered ruins or a search party of Elves looking for a lost prince.
 Or you could run into some haunted scarecrows...